Fischer-L/Puzzles/MAX_MEX/README.md

-Given an array N and an integer X with operation to add and substract X from any element in the array.
+Given an array N and an integer X with operation to add and substract X from any element in the array any number of times.
 Find the maximum possible MEX from the array with the any number of operation above!!